-We all enjoy a ‘treat’ and it’s okay to have some of these foods now and then as an extra.
-How often you have them depends on your weight, age and how active you are.
-But you should keep to small amounts.
+It’s okay to have some of these foods now and then as an extra.
+How often you have them depends on your height, weight, age and how active you are.
+Aim to keep to small amounts.

 If you are active and not overweight, you could probably have ‘extra foods’ sometimes and in small amounts – as long as you’ve had your daily requirements of meat, dairy, fruits, vegetables and cereals.